chinedufn/swift-bridge/README.md

 ## Current Status

-`swift-bridge` works, but there are still some edge cases where it's easy to make a mistake if you don't know about that.
-All of them are addressable.
+`swift-bridge` works, but it's still early so it's possible to run into edge cases where the generated code is subtly memory unsafe.

+All of these cases are addressable, and once they're all tackled using `swift-bridge` should be entirely memory safe.

 So, `swift-bridge` is not yet production ready.